helloRupa/github-repos-by-username/README.md

 In retrospect, it would have made more sense to put the SearchBar and RequestError in a component together within SearchPage, since they are coupled in functionality.
 Similarly, Results, Loading, and LoadMore should have been placed in a component together for the same reason with appropriate headings.

+There is so much refactoring I wish to do...

 ## Folder Structure

 I decided to break up my folders into the following structure: